Andrea Drummer: Television

 Drummer won the first episode of the Netflix cannabis cuisine competition series Cooking on High and appeared on Chelsea Does.

+Chef Drummer Executive Produced a Spotify digital series called Breaking Bread, where she hosted celebrities like Wiz Khalifa, Noriega, Wlla, Ty Dolla, Young Miami and more.

 Recognition

 LA Weekly called her "a pioneering leader in both the culinary and cannabis industries" and a "world-class marijuana chef".